oracle-livelabs/database/kubernetes-for-oracledbas/prepare-oci/prepare-oci.md

 # Prepare the OCI Tenancy

-"How often is happiness destroyed by preparation, foolish preparation!"
-\- Jane Austen, Emma

 ## Introduction

 In this lab, you will create the Oracle Cloud Infrastructure (OCI) *Policies* required for least-privilege provisioning of the workshop infrastructure.
 Additionally you will create an OCI *Compartment* to isolate the resources created during this workshop.